zimeg/emporia-time/README.md

 This project is licensed under the MIT license and is not affiliated with or endorsed by Emporia Energy.

-Notes on submitting any type of contribution, either in issues or pull requests, are taken in [`.github/CONTRIBUTING.md`][contributing].
+Notes on submitting contributions of any type are taken in [`.github/CONTRIBUTING.md`][contributing].

 Details on the processes around code for this repository are shared in the [`.github/MAINTAINERS_GUIDE.md`][maintainers].